Run tests with QR code scan

 Step 2: Cover the QR code scan pop-up

-It depends of the Platform, but, usually, the two kinds of behavior should be covered:
+It depends on the Platform, but usually, the two kinds of behavior should be covered:

 • For Android: “allow permission” action on the Camera dialog.

-• For iOS: “accept” action on simple system Alert.
+• For iOS: “accept” action on a simple system Alert.

-The both pop-ups usually activate when the QR code scan process is triggered.
+Both pop-ups typically activate when the QR code scanning process is initiated.

-Also, here is an example of a single method for both items in Java + Appium:
+Also, here is an example of a single method for handling both items using Appium:

 @AndroidFindBy(xpath = "//*[@resource-id='com.android.permissioncontroller:id/permission_allow_one_time_button']")